allI124/Allison_BluestampPortfolio/index.md

 # Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/wutr4wuoerI?si=vcrauDIUPLrhzU0z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
-Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+For this milestone I mainly was working on adding a buzzer for my robot.
+The buzzer will start to buzzer when it is going backwards.
+Initially before adding it i thought it was going to be relatively simple, however although the wiring was more simple since it was just connecting a few wires, however the main challenge I faced was with the coding because the code I used made an infinite loop and caused my robot to freeze and got stuck on a line of code.
+To fix that I got rid of that line of code and transferred over the code I needed to make my buzzer work.

 # Second Milestone